skooter500/xrp25/assignment.md

 Your proposal should include:

 1. **Project Overview** (200-300 words)
-   - Project title and concept
+   - Project title and idea
    - Which SDG(s) your project addresses and why
    - Whether extending Quest:SDG or creating standalone
    - Team members (if applicable) and role distribution#